Centre for Communications Excellence

 What will you take away?

-• Workbook with checklists
+• Workbook deck

 • Exercises and handouts